 Safe Use of Aloe Vera

 Aloe vera gel is generally safe and well-tolerated by most people when applied to the skin to treat burns or other mild skin problems.
 However, your skin might react adversely to it in case of an allergic reaction; therefore, always start with a small amount of aloe gel and pay close attention to how your body reacts.
+For sure safe use of aloe vera, we recommend you use organic aloe vera juice instead and get all the same benefits that aloe vera could give.

 Stop the use of aloe gel promptly in case of the following conditions: